How are lung carcinoid tumors diagnosed?

 - In a core biopsy, a larger needle is used to remove one or more small cylinders (cores) of tissue.
 Core biopsies provide a larger sample than FNA biopsies.

 If the suspected tumor is in the outer part of the lungs, either kind of biopsy needle can be inserted through the skin on the chest wall.
 This is called a transthoracic needle biopsy.
 The area where the needle is to be inserted may be numbed with local anesthesia first.
 The doctor then guides the needle into the area while looking at the lungs with either fluoroscopy (which is like an x-ray, but the image is shown on a screen rather than on film) or CT scans.
 Unlike fluoroscopy, CT doesn’t give a constant picture, so the needle is inserted toward the mass, a CT image is taken, and the direction of the needle is guided based on the image.
-This is repeated a few times until the needle is within the mass.
+This is repeated a few times until the needle is in the mass.

 An FNA biopsy may also be done to check for cancer in the lymph nodes between the lungs.
 This can be done in two ways: